conflux-fans/rosetta-conflux/README.md

 ## Testing with rosetta-cli
-To validate `rosetta-conflux`, [install `rosetta-cli`](https://github.com/coinbase/rosetta-cli#install) and run one of the following commands:
+To validate `rosetta-conflux`, [install `rosetta-cli`](https://github.com/coinbase/rosetta-cli#install)

+Firstly [run a corresponding conflux node](#conflux-rust-settings) and set the online_url in config to the conflux node url.
+Then run one of the following commands:
-* `rosetta-cli check:data --configuration-file rosetta-cli-conf/testnet/config.json`
+* `rosetta-cli check:data --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates that the Data API implementation is correct using the conflux testnet node.
+It also ensures that the implementation does not miss any balance-changing operations.
-* `rosetta-cli check:construction --configuration-file rosetta-cli-conf/testnet/config.json`
+* `rosetta-cli check:construction --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates the Construction API implementation.
+It also verifies transaction construction, signing, and submissions to the testnet network.
-* `rosetta-cli check:data --configuration-file rosetta-cli-conf/mainnet/config.json`
+* `rosetta-cli check:data --configuration-file rosetta-cli-conf/mainnet/config.json` - This command validates that the Data API implementation is correct using the conflux mainnet node.
+It also ensures that the implementation does not miss any balance-changing operations.

 ## Future Work
 * Add ERC-20 Rosetta Module to enable reading ERC-20 token transfers and transaction construction